 According to the United States Department of Labor, around 80% of all veterinarians are currently in private practice.
 However, veterinarians are also employed by universities, government agencies, industries, businesses, and the military in a wide variety of careers.
-In 2015, the Bureau of Labor Statistics revealed the average salary for all veterinarians to be about $88,490 per year.
-It was also revealed that the veterinary profession is projected to grow 9% from 2014-2024, which is faster than the average for all occupations.
+In 2018, the AAVMC shared that the median salary for all veterinarians was $93,830.
+In 2015, it was revealed by the Bureau of Labor Statistics that the veterinary profession is projected to grow 9% from 2014-2024, which is faster than the average for all occupations.
 For more information go to: http://www.bls.gov/ooh/healthcare/veterinarians.htm?

 Many other career options exist if an applicant decides that veterinary school is not for them.
 For example, some may choose to attend graduate school or medical school instead.
 Others may instead earn a veterinary technician degree.
 Others become animal trainers, behaviorists, as well as many other non-animal-related careers.
 Explore our Alternate Careers page for more information on other animal-related careers.